jakobmatt/pkmweb/www/wp-content/plugins/wp-clone-by-wp-academy/readme.txt

 * It fetches the site backup via your host&apos;s direct http connection, which saves you from needing to upload large files through your internet connection

 <blockquote>
-= Update December 2015 =
+= Update January 2017 =
-Prior to the latest update, WP Clone was failing in 10-20% of installations (particularly larger installations), as reflected in the negative reviews.
-Since the latest update, we have successfully restored 2GB sites, but we cannot guarantee the reliability on all installations.
-<strong>Please carefully read the section below NO SUPPORT AND DISCLAIMER before you attempt to use this plugin.</strong>
+WP Clone fails to restore in approximately 10% of installations (particularly larger installations), as reflected in the negative reviews. <strong>Please carefully read the section below NO SUPPORT AND DISCLAIMER before you attempt to use this plugin</strong>.
+You also may use our <a href="http://members.wpacademy.com/services/">Paid Site Transfer Service</a>.
 </blockquote>

 = Help Video =